The Life-Saving Technology of ECMO

-Our expertise in ECMO is well-known and highly regarded.
-Each year, 30 to 40 babies are referred from hospitals in surrounding areas to the Alexander Center for Neonatalogy, located at Winnie Palmer Hospital, for ECMO treatment.
-Of these, 12 to 20 will end up on ECMO, with the remaining infants being successfully cared for by our renowned team of physicians, respiratory therapists and nursing staff.
+We at Orlando Health are recognized across Central Florida for our ECMO expertise.
+Every year, between 30 and 40 babies are transferred from hospitals down the street or in nearby counties to receive ECMO treatment from the Alexander Center for Neonatology at Orlando Health Winnie Palmer.
+Of these, 12 to 20 will receive ECMO treatment.
+The remaining babies are successfully cared for by our renowned team of physicians, respiratory therapists and nursing staff.

 Our success rate of greater than 90 percent for seriously ill babies recovering through ECMO speaks to our expertise in caring for their severe conditions.
 In some cases of newborns with respiratory complications, the success rate is as high as 98 percent.
 Along with our proven history, we bring a commitment to you and your child to provide the very best care available.